 We hope it won’t be too long until the infamous “Vera Clank” can be heard up the 1 in 49 to Goathland once again!

-You can find 3672 in the Bellwood Site at Grosmont Sheds, next to the wheel drop.
-Though not regularly, you may see us working on the locomotive on your visit.
-Please feel free to ask us questions about the locomotive!
+You can find 3672 at the sheds in Grosmont.
+Though working parties are not regular, you may see us working on the locomotive on your visit.
+Please feel free to ask us questions about the locomotive, we’re more than happy to have a chat!

 Find out how you can help by visiting the How Can I Help page.